Requiem for a Dream and the addiction problem

 – Harold Goldfarb (Jared Leto): Harold is a university graduate, but drugs with his friend Tyrone and his girlfriend Marianne.
 The drug is initially presented as playful as a joyous escape from reality.
 Then comes the mercantile vision, since he and Tyrone have the idea of selling heroin.
 They discover the world of drug dealers, violent and ruthless.
 Harold is also a major consumer.
 So much so that his arm gangrene.
 It will eventually be amputated, symbolising the power of the drug, its dismemberment morale.

 – Marianne: On the artistic temperament, Marianne gradually deteriorates into drugs and eventually prostitution to get them.
 Through Marianne, we understand that the drug also means the negation of creativity.

 – Tyrone: Tyrone’s tenderness is through the recurrence of his childhood memories, a time of sweetness where he was protected by his mother.
 For him, substance abuse led him to prison, where he will experience racism and loneliness.
 That said, the prison requires treatment, which suggests a less bleak future.

-Requiem for a dream tells of a disillusioned society in which happiness is fleeting.
+Requiem for a dream tells the story of a disillusioned society in which happiness is fleeting.
 Worse is the conquest of happiness which consumes and destroys them gradually.
 Their evolution is thus purely regressive.

 Conclusions on Requiem for a Dream:

 It is understandable that Requiem is not a film about drugs, but a film about addiction and modernity.
-The condemnation of society is clear: the individual is alone, without reference, unable to discern right from wrong.
+A great movie should be done on the gaming addiction, as highlighted in the Betfred promo code.
+In Requiem for a dream, the condemnation of the society is clear: the individual is alone, without reference, unable to discern what is right from what is wrong.
 Our world, according to Aronofsky, is Dionysian and alienating.